 We will return to the restoration site at Kingsly Schoolhouse.
 We'll remove the mile-a-minute and prepare the site for replanting with native vegetation, expanding on the area from last year.
 We will also replant some native herbaceous plants.
 Come learn about the tools we use and remove on of the non-native invasive pests from our woods.
 RSVP by July 31 to email@example.com.

 On the 15s

 Celebrate the Weed Warriors' 15th year with us on the 15th of each month.
-This month the Weed Warriors will tour the Pope Nursery, where many of the native plants we use in restoration are propagated.
-RSVP by August 13 to firstname.lastname@example.org.
+This month the Weed Warriors will tour one of our neighboring jurisdiction's parks.
+RSVP by September 12 to firstname.lastname@example.org.

 REGISTER NOW - Next training: SEPTEMBER 24th